wwarthen/RomWBW/Source/Images/d_nzcom/ReadMe.txt

     - Z3LOC.COM
     - ZCNFG.COM

-== NZCOM Files ==
+== NZ-COM Files ==

-The following files came from the official NZCOM distribution.
+The following files came from the official NZ-COM distribution.
 These are generally documented in the "NZCOM Users Manual.pdf" document in the Doc/CPM directory of the RomWBW distribution.
 Note that some of the files included in the NZ-COM distribution are not listed below because